j0eybrinkman/N10-008/_posts/2024-04-12-understanding-the-osi-model.md

 - It's a guide / model
     - The OSI model is a way to describe how network traffic is moving from one part of the network to another
 - This is not the OSI protocol suite
-    - Most of the OSI protocols didn't catch (we use TCP/IP)
+    - Most of the OSI protocols didn't catch on (we use TCP/IP)
 - There are unique protocols at every layer
 - You'll refer to the OSI model for the rest of your career
     - It's a common language within IT to describe how data is progressing from the very beginning of the traffic flow to the very end